-Morning Drop-Off

-For the safety of all students, please make sure to load and unload in the appropriate zones.
-The left lane must be open and moving at all times.
-Please do not park in the left lane until staff arrives at 7:15 to begin unloading cars.
-From 7:15 until 8:00, we have staff available to take children from cars in the front circle.
-You may drive through and a friendly face will greet your child and assist him/her from the car to the front entrance of each hallway where staff members will supervise him/her until classrooms open at 7:30.
-You may also park in the front parking lot and walk your child inside the building during the first week of school.
-Beginning the 2nd week, students can be walked to the front hallway doors & should then be released to staff to continue walking to classrooms.
+Morning Drop-Off For the safety of all students, please load and unload in the appropriate zones.
+The left lane must remain open and moving at all times.
+The left lane will open for parking at 7:15 when staff arrives for duty.
+From 7:15 until 8:00, staff is available to take children from cars in the front circle.
+One of our staff members will greet students and assist them to the front entrance of each hallway where they will be supervised by staff members until classrooms open at 7:30.
+The front parking lot is available to walk students to the front lobby doors on the A/B/C side & D/E/F side.
+Students should then be released to staff to continue walking to classrooms.

 Please remember that teachers are NOT on duty until 7:30.
-You must wait in the front hallways until the 7:30 bell.
+Students must wait in the front hallways until the 7:30 bell.
 At 8:00, staff members must leave the stations and report to their class.
 For the safety of students and employees on duty, the front circle will be closed at 7:55, requiring parents to park in the parking lot and walk their child to the front office.
 Absolutely no one should ever drop a child off in the front circle or parking lot without giving the child to a school employee.